rofthedeep/homerrr/README.md

 port your arduino is connected.
 In my case it was "/dev/cu.usbmodem1421" for mac and "/dev/ttyACMO" for my raspery.
 This connection must be set in the "initSerial.php" file in $serial->deviceSet.
 Look at the examples there.

+The command for chmod is sudo chmod -R 777 ttyACM0

+To set the chmod on every startup (because the tty files are created new), use paste this Code "chmod a+rw /dev/ttyACM0" to your /etc/rc.local file.
+Attention: This works for me.
+But I don't know if this cuases security issues.
+So dont't use this in critical environments.

 ### Push code on the arduino
 Use the arduino software to push the code (arduino/arduino_homerrr/arduino_homerrr.ino) on the arduino.